Undergraduate Research Opportunities

 - Molecular basis of human disease

 Undergraduate research in Biomedical Sciences is typically benchwork in nature.
-Interested students should first explore the research interests in the Department of Biomedical Sciences and then apply for research advising with Dr. Elizabeth Foster.
+Interested students should first explore the research interests in the Department of Biomedical Sciences.

 Yi Ren Ph.D. is a Professor in the Department of Biomedical Sciences and the director of a research lab that studies the molecular cell biology of inflammation, especially macrophage function in CNS trauma and tumor progression.
 Hear from Dr. Ren and other members of the lab discuss their current work along with their goals for the future of their research.
 (2014, 4m:27s)